 - Roasted Butternut Squash Salad with Pomegranate Seeds and Ricotta Salata

 And, though my pictures show whole leaves of rosemary, don’t do that.
 It looks pretty and gives everyone the visual of ‘there is rosemary in there!’ but it can be a bit too much rosemary at once.
 Parsley is more forgiving.
 Big leaves, little bits, it’s all good.

 If you try my recipe for Cold Sweet Potato Salad, I would love to hear from you in the comments with your experience and rating!
-You can connect with me by subscribing to my emails (see the form in the sidebar or below the recipe card), liking my FACEBOOK page, or by following me on PINTEREST.
+And I’m happy to answer any questions you might have.

 -Happy Eating, Annemarie

 Cold Sweet Potato Salad with Cranberries and Pecans

 - 3 medium sweet potatoes, peeled and cut into 1 inch dice

 - 1/4 cup thinly sliced red onion